HB1091 (2024) Detail

 (2) Partisan voter activity, partisan voter registration activity, partisan get-out-the-vote activity, or other partisan campaign-related activities.

-(3) Research, design, production, polling, data analytics, mailing or social media list acquisition or other activities conducted in preparation for or conjunction with communications or activities described in this paragraph.
+(3) Research, design, production, polling, data analytics, mailing or social media list acquisition, or other activities conducted in preparation for or in conjunction with communications or activities described in this paragraph.

 (4) Childcare expenses incurred by a candidate if the expenses are a direct result of the candidate's activities.

-(5) An independent expenditure, as defined in paragraph XI.
+(5) An independent expenditures, as defined in paragraph XI.

 (b) "Expenditure" does not include:

-(1) The candidate's expenses for personal non-campaign travel and subsistence;
+(1) The candidate's expenses for non-campaign travel and subsistence.

-(3) Any communication by any membership organization or corporation to its members or stockholders, if the primary purpose of that membership organization or corporation is not for the purpose of promoting the success or defeat of a candidate, candidates, measure, or measures;
+(3) Any communication by any membership organization or corporation to its members or stockholders, if the primary purpose of that membership organization or corporation is not for the purpose of promoting the success or defeat of a candidate or candidates and measure or measures.

 XI.
-"Independent expenditure" means the disbursement of funds for an expenditure made by a political committee without cooperation or consultation with any political committee, political party, candidate, or agent of such candidate, and which are not made in concert with, or at the request or suggestion of, any political committee, political party, candidate, or agent of such candidate.
+"Independent expenditure" means the disbursement of funds for an expenditure made by a political committee or person that promotes the success or defeat of any candidate or measure that is made without cooperation or consultation with any candidate, political committee of a candidate, or any authorized agent of such candidate, and which are not made in concert with, or at the request or suggestion of any political party, candidate, political committee of a candidate, or any authorized agent of such candidate.

 XII.
-"Full name" means the full legal name of a person making the identity of the contributor apparent by unambiguous reference.
+"Full name" means an individual's full first name, middle name or initial, if any, and full legal last name, making the identity of the contributor apparent by unambiguous reference.

 XIII.
 "Person's post office address" means: